Maazhassan486/Scrapping-articles-from-BBC/README.md

-Below is a sample `README.md` that explains the entire project and how to use the five files:

----

 # BBC Articles Scraping and Image Processing Project

 This project demonstrates how to scrape articles from BBC, download related images, update datasets with image locations, and preprocess those images for model training.
 It consists of several scripts that work in sequence to generate and update datasets and image files.